yinyangsammy/snapshot-location-assessment/README.md

 #### Safety & Weather Pages

 -  I will work to improve the Safety & Weather pages by implementing better practices, such as lazy loading and referrerpolicy, and by better integrating third party cookies and functions.
+I will know more after I have spoken to the developers.

 ### Mobile Improvements